Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 ### Scenario Testing
 1. Navigation Bar - Homepage, Profile page, Contact page
-   1. Go to top of the homepage.
+   1. Go to top of the Homepage.
-   2. Try to navigate to other pages using buttons indicated.
+   2. Try to navigate to other pages using buttons indicated, verifying that the correct page is reached.
    3. Repeat step (ii) when on each page.
    4. Go to either Profile or Contact page.
-Try to return to the homepage by clicking MARK CAVENDISH icon.
+Try to return to the Homepage by clicking MARK CAVENDISH icon.
    5. Repeat step (iv) for other page (either Profile or Contact).

 2. Homepage - Racing section - external links
-   1. Go to "Racing" section on the homepage.
+   1. Go to "Racing" section on the Homepage.
    2. In the left/top jumbotron (depending on screen size), click the link and verify you are directed to an external website.
    3. In the right/bottom jumbotron (depending on screen size), click the link and verify you are directed to an external website.

 3. Homepage - image carousel
-   1. Go to the image carousel on the homepage.
+   1. Go to the image carousel on the Homepage.
    2. Click on the forwards/backwards icons and verify that you can navigate through the images.

 4. Social Links - Homepage, Profile page, Contact page